7 Super-Creative, Crazy-Effective Retargeting Ad Ideas

 Lately, however, advertisers have caught on to my behavior and begun utilizing Dynamic Remarketing to lure me right back to their site.
 This feature automatically creates ads that feature the products that I viewed during my last site visit.
 They’re incredibly effective, as they remind me just how much I loved the product in the first place and tempt me to return and convert.

 As you can see in the Google remarketing ad example above, ShopBop not only shows me the dresses it knows I’ve been scoping out, it also rotates enticing offers in the upper right hand corner— “free shipping both ways” and “save up to 25% using the code INTHEFAM.”
 This one-two-punch produces an ad that’s tough to avoid.
+Check out this post to learn how to set up a dynamic remarketing ad campaign.

 Creative Retargeting Ad Tip #3: Push Them to Take the Plunge Using Urgency